andreasfarnstrand/vagrant-base/readme.md

 5. Connect with fex mysql workbench and create a new database for the site.
 (See db connection section)
 6. Edit your /etc/hosts file (root) and add: 192.168.33.10  mynewsite.dev
 7. Browse to mynewsite.dev and hopefully it will work

+## Installation of a roots/bedrock site ##
+1. Use "vagrant ssh" to ssh in to the box
+2. Use the command "create-bedrock-project mynewsitename" - this will install a new bedrock project in www
+3. Edit your /etc/hosts file and add "192.168.33.10 mynewsitename.dev".
+Observe that the sitename will automatically have a .dev

 ## DB Connection ##
 For mysql workbench, use: